urban-toolkit/awesome-urban-datasets/README.md

 ### Crime

 - [Crime data in Brazil](https://www.kaggle.com/inquisitivecrow/crime-data-in-brazil): This dataset contains structured data about all crime occurrences that have been acted upon by the PM, the main police force in Sao Paulo.
+- [Crimes - 2001 to Present](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/about_data): This dataset reflects reported incidents of crime (with the exception of murders where data exists for each victim) that occurred in the City of Chicago from 2001 to present, minus the most recent seven days.

 ### Sanitation